SceneJailEval: A Scenario-Adaptive Multi-Dimensional Framework for Jailbreak Evaluation

 \section{Abstract}

-Precise jailbreak evaluation is vital for LLM red teaming and jailbreak research.
-Current approaches employ binary classification ( \textit{e.g.}, string matching, toxic text classifiers, LLM-driven methods), yielding only ``yes/no" labels without quantifying harm intensity.
-Existing multi-dimensional frameworks ( \textit{e.g.}, Security Violation, Relative Truthfulness, Informativeness) apply uniform evaluation criteria across scenarios, resulting in scenario-specific mismatches—for instance, ``Relative Truthfulness" is irrelevant to ``hate speech"—which compromise evaluation precision.
-To tackle these limitations, we introduce SceneJailEval, with key contributions: (1) A groundbreaking scenario-adaptive multi-dimensional framework for jailbreak evaluation, overcoming the critical ``one-size-fits-all" constraint of existing multi-dimensional methods, and featuring strong extensibility to flexibly adapt to customized or emerging scenarios.
-(2) A comprehensive 14-scenario dataset with diverse jailbreak variants and regional cases, filling the long-standing gap in high-quality, holistic benchmarks for scenario-adaptive evaluation.
-(3) SceneJailEval achieves state-of-the-art results, with an F1 score of 0.917 on our full-scenario dataset (+6\% over prior SOTA) and 0.995 on JBB (+3\% over prior SOTA), surpassing accuracy limits of existing evaluation methods in heterogeneous scenarios and solidifying its superiority.
+Accurate jailbreak evaluation is critical for LLM red team testing and jailbreak research.
+Mainstream methods rely on binary classification (string matching, toxic text classifiers, and LLM-based methods), outputting only ``yes/no" labels without quantifying harm severity.
+Emerged multi-dimensional frameworks (\textit{e.g.}, Security Violation, Relative Truthfulness and Informativeness) use unified evaluation standards across scenarios, leading to scenario-specific mismatches (\textit{e.g.}, ``Relative Truthfulness" is irrelevant to ``hate speech"), undermining evaluation accuracy.
+To address these, we propose SceneJailEval, with key contributions: (1) A pioneering scenario-adaptive multi-dimensional framework for jailbreak evaluation, overcoming the critical ``one-size-fits-all" limitation of existing multi-dimensional methods, and boasting robust extensibility to seamlessly adapt to customized or emerging scenarios.
+(2) A novel 14-scenario dataset featuring rich jailbreak variants and regional cases, addressing the long-standing gap in high-quality, comprehensive benchmarks for scenario-adaptive evaluation.
+(3) SceneJailEval delivers state-of-the-art performance with an F1 score of 0.917 on our full-scenario dataset (+6\% over SOTA) and 0.995 on JBB (+3\% over SOTA), breaking through the accuracy bottleneck of existing evaluation methods in heterogeneous scenarios and solidifying its superiority.
 Our code is available at \url{https://github.com/FutureSJTU/SceneJailEval}.